alperyilmaz/blogdown-hugo/content/publication/conference-paper/4039493/index.md

 slides:
 summary:
 tags:
-  - Tissue specific
+  - Tissue Specific
-  - Gene expression
+  - Gene Expression
   - RNA-Seq
 title: Identification of Tissue Specific Genes and Assessment of Their Intersection with Differentialy Expressed Genes in Cancer Data to Understand Tumor Heterogeneity in silico
 url_code: